 Homeostasis is the maintenance of a stable internal environment (within restricted limits) despite changes in internal and external conditions.

-This means keeping internal blood glucose levels within certain limits, e.g if you eat 5 chocolate bars, we need internal mehcnaisms to bring down sugar levels.
-If we habe been for a run we need to ensure we have internal mechnaisms to bring the sugar levels back up
+This means keeping internal blood glucose levels within certain limits.
+For example, if you eat 5 chocolate bars, we need internal mechanisms to bring sugar levels down.
+If we have been for a run, we need internal mechanisms to bring sugar levels back up.

 What you need to know (based on the AQA specification)